xiaounb/go_cli_playbook/task/module2.md

 What command do we use to achieve the same result with that in Task 1?
 This time we use `go fmt`.

-Write the complete command to format the provided `module2_content.go` file.
+Write the complete command to format the provided `module2_code.go` file.

-What changes are made between the before and after version of `module2_content.go`?

-Bonus questions:
-- Are there changes that can be made by, but not made?
-- What are some limitations of the `go fmt` command?

 ## Task 2: Format `Go` source code using a standalone program